ArjoNagelhout/cuboid/README.md

 Cuboid allows you to design for the real world, in the real world.
 Import high quality assets, and place and manipulate them at world-scale in your environment.
 Reimagine your living room, your house, or an entire city!

+## Supported Devices

+- Meta Quest 2
+- Meta Quest Pro

 ## Key Features

-- Import any Unity Prefab or 3D model into the application via the Unity Plugin (custom MonoBehaviour scripts excluded)
+- Import any Unity Prefab or 3D model into the application via [com.cuboid.unity-plugin](https://github.com/ShapeReality/com.cuboid.unity-plugin) (custom MonoBehaviour scripts excluded)
 - Place 3D objects in your environment on world-scale augmented reality using Passthrough.
 - Built-in asset library.
-- Cuboid is a local, standalone application for Meta Quest 2 and Meta Quest Pro.
+- Cuboid is a local, standalone application.
 It does not require an internet connection or creating an account.
 - Translate, rotate and scale objects using gizmos and intuitive scale bounds handles, from a distance!
 - Select, cut, copy, paste, duplicate and delete objects via a context menu.
 - Full undo / redo support.
-- Save and load scenes to and from a local .json file, name files.
+- Save and load scenes to and from a local .json file.
 - Draw primitive shapes and change corner radius or their color via a full RGB / HSV color picker.

 ## Dependencies